Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I like gaming.
 But I also like simple.
 This may seem contradictory in the age of multi-button controllers and multi-tasking massive games, but it’s not.
 Just give me a straight forward approach to what I have to accomplish in a game, and I’ll be all over it.
 Stick me in the midst of one of those so-called “nightmare puzzle” games and I say goodbye.
+That is why it is important to look for the best gaming accessories that can simplify your gaming experiences.

 So I can get behind one of those gaming capture devices if it follows the same “simple” approach — sure I want to have some memories on vid of when my reflexes were hot, but not if it means having to jump through all kinds of hoops to get it to work.
 Good thing this Elgato game capture HD follows this philosophy or it’d never see any use, regardless of how high a resolution its capable of capturing.
+Do you want a gaming controller compatible with PS3, PC, ad Xbox 360, for fighting games like Street Fighter IV, Tekken 6, and many others?
+Read our Eightarc Fusion review.

 So is it simple to set up?
 Yes, but with a caveat — you need to have a laptop as a neighbor.
 That’s because the video coming from the Xbox 360 or PlayStation 3 is going into the computer for recording — even as the signal is shuttled out to the TV or monitor normally used for viewing.

 Let me break this down even further.
 You run a HDMI cable from the game console (PS3 adapter cable included for use with the A/V input instead) to the game capture HD’s input socket.
 A USB cable going from the game capture HD’s USB socket is already plugged into a USB socket on the laptop, so all you need to do now is run another HDMI cable from the game capture HD’s output socket to the display.
 The game capture HD doesn’t need any external power so that does make it more portable than others of this type.
 And yeah, you can record in a lower rez without that being reflected on the display.
 And double yeah, you can’t record anything off of HDMI that has copyright coding on it, so drop that wish right now.
+If you want a desk gadget that you can use to place your headphones when not in use, check out our Eurpmask pc gaming headset review.

 But the reason I said a laptop is required is that while you can use a desktop computer, who has their desktop situated next to the game console?
 Heck, mine is only 20 feet away from my home theater setup — where I sometimes run my PS3 when I want to see it on a projection screen and not the HDTV in the bedroom — but this means you’ll need at least one long HDMI cable and they are NOT inexpensive when lengthy.
 I guess in this situation you could try using a HDMI video transmitter, but that pretty much removes the whole “simple” thing, right?